earthquake/XFLTReaT/README.md

 In case you would like to use SCTP on a NAT'd Linux environment, do not forget to insert the following kernel module:
 \# modprobe nf_conntrack_proto_sctp

+For Ubuntu/Debian the following package might needed:
+* libsctp-dev

 ### a few things to note ###
 * python 2.7
 * Linux only